Blog

 Taking an emergency decision on a custody order is challenging.
 The court will consider several factors before making this decision.
 As the nature of such a petition is urgent, the court will assess whether any immediate danger or risk warrants an emergency order.
 If they find there is no urgency, they likely won’t disrupt the existing custody arrangement.

 Other factors that can influence the judge's decision include the child’s preference, history of domestic abuse, and availability of alternative caregivers.
 The court may assess the stability of care being offered to the child in the existing environment and if there is enough evidence to disrupt the child’s routine and relationships.
+For more information on the process for changing child custody or support orders in Pennsylvania, you can read our detailed blog post explaining the steps involved.

 How Can an Attorney Help?